-Thank you for your interest in posting a volunteer opportunity for Stanford students.
+Thank you for your interest in posting a service opportunity for Stanford students.
 Our students have a wide variety of interests and skills and a real desire to make an impact.
 Student volunteer work may complement their academic studies or allow them to pursue or express a personal interest or value.
 The Haas Center seeks to connect students with work in the community that provides them with a valuable educational experience while meeting a real community need.

 Please note that we receive numerous requests for volunteers each month; some of these requests go unfilled.